Welcome to the Department of Visual Arts

 Students at Cal State Fullerton learn firsthand from dedicated and accomplished faculty who are all experts practicing in their fields.
 At the foundational level, students are introduced to historical and contemporary dialogues, and gain experience in professional practices outside of the classroom through exhibitions, visiting artists, scholars and professionals, internships and community engaged projects.
 With the guidance of faculty, students are empowered with the knowledge, skills and confidence they need to launch their creative careers upon completion of their degrees, or to pursue graduate studies.

 The department is recognized for its excellence and Cal State Fullerton is accredited by the National Association of Schools of Art and Design.
 Our location in Southern California also affords us unique partnerships with a wide range of world class art and design institutions.
 This is an especially exciting time to be at Cal State Fullerton!
-We are currently in the midst of the Visual Arts Modernization Project which, when it is completed, will house our department in a brand-new facility that will strengthen our curriculum and open up dynamic learning possibilities to students.
+The Visual Arts Modernization Project is now complete and our department is housed within in a brand-new facility that strengthens our curriculum and opens up dynamic learning possibilities to students.

 Michelle Murillo